dylanhayes/dylanhayes.github.io/_posts/2022-03-23-The-Intersection-of-Goats-and-techology.md

 title: Cheviot Goat 2022
 ---

-_Lessons from the intersection of mountain goats and technology_
+There are some lessons to be drawn from the intersection of mountain goats and technology.
+We all carry a dazzling array of gadgets about our person these days, but things don't always work as intended in really severe conditions.

-## There's a bit of a reoccuring theme here right? ##
+## There's a bit of a reccuring theme here right? ##

 Last month I did the Cheviot Goat 2020 edition.
 Or was it the 2021 edition, or the spring 2022 edtion?
 With 2 cancellations due to covid and one due to storms this an event that had been a long time coming.

 I'm now done this [sort of event quite a few times](https://dylanhayes.github.io/Lessons-from-Ultra-Running/), and I can compare what common threads there are to each event and what is distinct.
 The [Cheviot Goat](https://cheviotgoat.com/) likes to emphasise the remote and challenging nature of the course and the fearsome weather conditions.
-At dawn on a late March day with a cloudless sky there was skant sign of the fearsome weather, and the first couple of miles along wide easy paths was far easier than it was on the previous route where this was the very last section done on tired leg in the dark howling night.
+At dawn on a late March day with a cloudless sky there was scant sign of the fearsome weather, and the first couple of miles along wide easy paths was far easier than it was on the previous route where this was the very last section done on tired leg in a dark howling night.
 If the the Cheviots are Middle Earth, then we were still on the edge of the Shire.

 ![Leaving the Shire](../images/2022-03-23/IMG_20220319_063049.jpg)